10 Effective Ways to Workout Without Weights

 Method 1: Circuit Training

-Circuit training is where you choose four or more exercises and perform them back to back with little no rest in between sets.
-Try to choose one pushup variation, one pullup variation, one bodyweight squat variation, and one abdominal exercise.
+Circuit training involves performing four or more exercises consecutively, with minimal to no rest between sets.
+Mix it up with one pushup variation, one pullup variation, one bodyweight squat variation, and one abdominal exercise for a challenging full-body workout.

 Method 2: Interval Training